 Create Educational Opportunities

-GoodWeave’s social programs serve victims, address the root causes of child labor, or often both.
-In each country where we operate, GoodWeave tailors interventions to the context.
-Over the years, we have started early childhood education centers, coordinated home schooling, provided school sponsorship, and made a second home for children who desperately needed one.
+GoodWeave’s social programs serve survivors and address the root causes of child labor.
+In the countries where we work, GoodWeave tailors interventions to the context.
+Over the years, we have offered early childhood education, non-formal education and bridge schooling, and community-based school sponsorship.
+Through our center-based rehabilitation we have also made a second home for children who desperately need one.
+Casework and counseling for children and families are integral to our approach.

 Schoolrooms, Not Looms

 Our aim is to reach children before they ever have to come face-to-face with an inspector in a factory.
 Education is key to achieving this goal.
-With that in mind, we have provided direct educational support to nearly 25,000 children since 1995.
-Equally important, however, are efforts that increase access to education for vulnerable worker communities not served by governments or NGOs.
-This work includes collaborating with stakeholders to ensure an ongoing commitment to the educational development of children in working communities.
+With that in mind, we have directly provided educational opportunities to more than 46,180 children since 1994.
+Equally important are efforts that increase access to education for children in vulnerable worker communities, collaborating with stakeholders and working alongside government schools and programs.